huggingface/blog/sentiment-analysis-python.md

 tokenized_test = small_test_dataset.map(preprocess_function, batched=True)
 ```

-To speed up training, let's use a data_collator to convert our training samples to PyTorch tensors and concatenate them with the correct amount of [padding](https://huggingface.co/docs/transformers/preprocessing#everything-you-always-wanted-to-know-about-padding-and-truncation):
+To speed up training, let's use a data_collator to convert your training samples to PyTorch tensors and concatenate them with the correct amount of [padding](https://huggingface.co/docs/transformers/preprocessing#everything-you-always-wanted-to-know-about-padding-and-truncation):

 ```python
 from transformers import DataCollatorWithPadding